TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-replication-issuesusingreadreplicas.md

 **Make sure all your tables have primary keys**

-Lack of primary keys makes SQL thread scans all rows in the target table to apply the changes.
+Lack of primary keys makes SQL thread scan all rows in the target table to apply the changes.
 This scan can cause replication latency.

 **Note:** High resource usage (specifically IOPS, which are Intensive Write), causes multiplication of `binlog` files.
 Replaying these files on Read Replica slows down the overall replication performance and therefore might break replication.